 The Rowing Courses are covered by Eton College Insurance, and all qualified coaches are covered by British Rowing insurance as part of their British Rowing membership.
 Emergency procedures are in place and all staff are provided with a list of emergency contact details

 All students must submit a completed medical form as part of the registration process for the Courses.
-The content of these forms is processed by the Course Nurse and used to ensure that all Coaches and Course Assistants are made aware beforehand of any medical conditions, asthma, allergies, and injuries specific to students in their care, so that the necessary precautions can be taken to avoid any problems.
+The content of these forms is processed by the Medical Team and used to ensure that all Coaches and Course Assistants are made aware beforehand of any medical conditions, asthma, allergies, and injuries specific to students in their care, so that the necessary precautions can be taken to avoid any problems.
 Where necessary a student's parents will be contacted prior to the Courses, to ensure any potential problem is clearly understood.
 With regard to food allergies, all meals on the Courses are served in Eton's main Dining Hall (called Bekynton), where the majority of Eton boys enjoy their meals during term time, and any allergies & special diets can be catered for with prior notice.

 The buildings and facilities of Eton College are spread far and wide throughout the town, and the town itself is easily accessible to the general public.
 Many improvements have been made in recent years to protect the security of the College's residents and their belongings.
 The entrances to the houses used on the Rowing Courses are closed at all times and only accessible by means of a security code that is given to all students upon arrival, and which must not be given to any outsiders.
 Boys are not allowed in the girls' house at any time, and the same is true of girls in the boys' house.